FAQ

 How do we choose vehicle recipients?

-Our goal is to partner with other nonprofits in the Richmond area who are already supporting families in need.
+We partner with other nonprofits in the Richmond area who are already supporting families in need.
 We understand that there are a lot of factors when it comes to assisting people in our community, and we want to be wise stewards of the vehicles.
 By donating to someone who already has relationships with supportive organizations, we can help be a part of a solution while hopefully minimizing the risk of mismanaging the responsibilities that come with owning a vehicle.

 Do we only work on donated vehicles?